Art and Design

 Assessment and Feedback Information

 Students are given a lot of individual help and feedback on their work, enabling them to explore more personal ways forward with their own ideas.
 Pupils are also encouraged to talk about their work and to comment on the work of their classmates.
 Each project is assessed against a set of key skills and knowledge that is appropriate to each of the class activities, following National Curriculum guidelines.
-Examples of projects includes; Ceramics, Abstract Art, Sculpture, 'Drawing, printing, painting'.

 All students take Art as a GCSE, beginning in year 10.
 The AQA course we follow provides the opportunity for students to be ambitious and imaginative, and to experiment with materials they may have not used before.
 It helps students to broaden their knowledge of art and art-related issues and to make their own, personal, individual outcomes in response to this.
-Students who arrive at Tunmarsh without having done Art at school for some time previously, or who might join us late in key stage 4, may not have enough time to complete a full GCSE course.
-We therefore also provide an alternative Trinity College Bronze Arts Award, which gives recognition and certification for the Art work they do when they are with us.
-We also offer a BTEC Level Award in Art and Design as an alternative route for some pupils.
-The course provides clear progression routes, providing opportunities to develop their education further or to gain employment.
+The AQA GCSE course has two compulsory components - 60% of the total grade is Coursework, 40% is a Set Task.

 To get started with their Coursework students will initially work on a series of workshop-based activities, which aim to build up self-confidence quickly, as the activities are designed to virtually guarantee impressive outcomes.
 Students then pick from a selection of themes and base their work in interpreting their chosen theme.
 They look at the work of other artists, make sketchbooks and scrap books, and experiment with different materials, gaining skills along the way and building up a coursework portfolio that reflects their individuality and their own personal interpretation of the theme they chose.